 Obesity is a disease that goes deep into the body.
 It attacks all organs and tissues, and causes significant complications.

 There are many health problems that are linked to having an unhealthy diet.
 One of these health problems is heart disease.
+Once you reach a certain age, you might want to get in touch with a cardiologist (for more info, check https://cvgcares.com/area-we-serve/monroe/) every now and then to keep in check of your heart health.
 A study published in 2010 in the American Journal of Epidemiology showed that eating fewer carbohydrates increases blood flow to the heart and improves heart health.

 How Regular Health Checks Help